jongrover/full-stack-react-app/README.md

   }
 }
 ```
-5. Update __server/index.js__ to iunclude and configure hot middleware:
+5. Update __server/index.js__ to include and configure hot middleware:
 ```javascript
 import express from 'express';
 import path from 'path';